 Here is a list of super easy steps that you can follow to get going with your organic gardening:

 Keep the following in mind when choosing a space to plant your garden:

 - Your desired gardening area should also be exposed to a minimum of 7 hours of sunlight every day.
 Your terrace could be the best place for this.
 Read our tips for terrace gardening in India.

-- If available, always plant in natural ground as it is rich in nutrients required for a good yield.
+- If available, always plant in the natural ground as it is rich in nutrients required for a good yield.